Thraka/thraka.github.io/v9/articles/tutorials/getting-started/part-1-drawing.md

 ---
-description: Learn how to get started with SadConsole by drawing on a console.
-Also, learn a few basics about nesting consoles. ms.date: 06/07/2021
+description: Learn how to get started with SadConsole by drawing on a console. ms.date: 06/07/2021
 ---